-Commissioners of Palm Beach County, Florida, Repealing Ordinance 2017-044: The Palm Beach County Amendments to the Florida Building Code (FBC), 6th Edition, (2017) Chapter 1, "Administration" (FBC-Building) and Figures 1609.3 (1), (2), and (3), Basic Wind Speed Maps (FBC-Building), and Appendix F, "Proposed Construction Building Codes for Turf and Landscape Irrigation Systems" (FBC-Plumbing); Adopting the Palm Beach County Amendments to the Florida Building Code (FBC), 7th Edition (2020), Chapter 1, "Administration" (FBC-Building), and Figures 1609.3 (1), (2), (3), and (4) Wind Loads and Maps (FBC-Building), Appendix Q "Tiny Houses" (FBC-Residential), and Appendix F, "Proposed Construction Building Codes for Turf and Landscape Irrigation Systems" (FBC-Plumbing); Providing for Applicability; Providing for Repeal of Laws in Conflict; Providing for Inclusion in the Code of Laws and Ordinances; Providing for a Savings Clause; Providing for Severability; and Providing for an Effective Date.
+Motione ande Title:e Staff recommendse a motione toe approvee one preliminary readinge and permissioneadvertise for public hearing one-June 11, 2024eate9:30ea.m.:eAn Ordinance of The Board of County Commissioners (BOCC) of Palm Beach County, Florida, Repealing Ordinance 2020-028: The Palm Beach County Amendments to the Florida Building Code (FBC), 7th Edition, (2020) Chapter 1, "Administration" (FBC-Building) and Figures 1609.3 (1), (2), and (3), Basic Wind Speed Maps (FBC-Building), and Appendix F, "Proposed Construction Building Codes for Turf and Landscape Irrigation Systems" (FBC-Plumbing); Adopting the Palm Beach County Amendments to the Florida Building Code (FBC), 8th Edition (2023), Chapter 1, "Scope and Administration" (FBC-Building), and Figures 1609.3 (1), (2), (3), and (4) Wind Loads and Maps (FBC-Building), Appendix Q "Tiny Houses" (FBC-Residential), and Appendix F, "Proposed Construction Building Codes for Turf and Landscape Irrigation Systems" (FBC-Plumbing); Providing for Applicability; Providing for Repeal of Laws in Conflict; Providing for Inclusion in the Code of Laws and Ordinances; Providing for a Savings Clause; Providing for Severability; and Providing for an Effective Date.

-Summary: The Florida Legislature enacted Florida Statute Section 553.73, mandating a statewide Florida Building Code (FBC) and allowing local governments to adopt their own Administrative Chapter of the FBC.
-This proposed ordinance adopts an updated Chapter 1 "Administration" of the FBC 7th applicable to the unincorporated area of Palm Beach County, and in those municipalities having an Interlocal Agreement for the provision of County plan review and inspection services.
+Summary: The Florida Legislature enacted Florida Statute Section 553.73, mandating a statewide (FBC) and allowing local governments to adopt their own Administrative Chapter of the FBC.
+This proposed ordinance adopts an updated Chapter 1 "Scope and Administration" of the FBC 8th Edition (2023) applicable to the unincorporated area of Palm Beach County, and in those municipalities having an Interlocal Agreement for the provision of County plan review and inspection services.
 As in past code updates, this Administrative Chapter 1 is based on the language adopted by the Florida Building Commission, along with model language developed by the Building Officials Association of Florida (BOAF), which was further refined by the Palm Beach County Building Code Advisory Board (BCAB) and adapted specifically to align with Palm Beach County regulations.
-Figures 1609.3 (1), (2), (3) and (4) have been renumbered pursuant to changes in the FBC 7th Edition (2020) in accordance with Florida Statute Section 553.73 and Section 1609.3 of the FBC, which provides for local governments to establish specific wind speed/wind borne debris lines using physical landmarks, whenever possible.
-This proposed ordinance also adopts FBC 7th Edition (2020) Appendix Q of the FBC-Residential volume allowing the construction of tiny houses.
-This proposed ordinance also repeals and re-adopts an updated FBC 7th Edition (2020) Appendix F of the FBC-Plumbing volume regulating new irrigation systems helping to conserve water and protect the public water supply.
-The Board of County Commissioners approved the request for preliminary reading and advertisement of this proposed ordinance on November 17, 2020.
-Unincorporated (CK)
+Figures 1609.3 (1), (2), (3) and (4) have been modified pursuant to changes in the FBC 8th Edition (2023), in accordance with Florida Statute Section 553.73 and Section 1609.3 of the FBC, and changes in the reference standard ASCE-7-2022.
+This section provides for local governments to clarify and establish specific wind speed/wind borne debris lines using physical landmarks, whenever possible.
+This proposed ordinance also adopts FBC 8th Edition (2023) Appendix Q of the FBC-Residential volume allowing the construction of tiny houses.
+This proposed ordinance also repeals and re-adopts an updated FBC 8th Edition (2023) Appendix F of the FBC-Plumbing volume regulating new irrigation systems helping to conserve water and protect the public water supply.
+These Construction codes shall apply to all irrigation systems used on residential and commercial landscape areas, excluding use of reclaimed waters.
+They address the design requirements, water quality, materials, installation, inspection and testing for such systems.
+These construction codes do not apply to irrigation systems for golf courses, nurseries, greenhouses, or agricultural production systems.
+Unincorporated (RM)